-If you buy a Shorkie Tzu from a reputable breeder, you can expect to pay between $1,000 and $2,000.
+If you buy a Shorkie Tzu from a reputable breeder, you can expect the Shorkie price to be between $1,000 and $2,000.
 It seems even the prices of designer dogs keep going up, so expect some to be on the high end.

 However, we do recommend using some caution here.
 Because this is a hybrid breed, backyard breeding and puppy mill situations are, unfortunately, quite common.
 These situations happen when people acquire two dogs and overbreed them for profit or gain.

 Many times, these dogs live in unfavorable living conditions and don’t receive proper health checks.
 Always make sure that your selected breeder is credible and has a history of successful litters.